google/clspv/docs/OpenCLCOnVulkan.md

     kernel,foo,arg,c,argOrdinal,3,descriptorSet,0,binding,2,offset,4

+If `foo` were the second kernel in the translation unit, then its arguments would also use descriptor set 0.
-If `foo` were the second kernel in the translation unit, then its arguments would use descriptor set 1.
+If `foo` were the second kernel in the translation unit _and_ option `-distinct-kernel-descriptor-sets` is used, then its arguments would use descriptor set 1.

 Compiling with the same sampler map from before: